microsoft/semantic-kernel/docs/decisions/0032-agents.md

 ## **Design - Abstractions**

-Here the detailed class definitions from the  high-level pattern from the previous section.
+Here the detailed class definitions from the  high-level pattern from the previous section are enumerated.

 Also shown are entities defined as part of the _ChatHistory_ optimization: `IChatHistoryHandler`, `ChatHistoryKernelAgent`, and `ChatHistoryChannel`.
 These _ChatHistory_ entities eliminates the requirement for _Agents_ that act on a locally managed `ChatHistory` instance (as opposed to agents managed via remotely hosted frameworks) to implement their own `AgentChannel`.